Pet Diagnostic Testing

 X-rays

-Digital X-rays are painless and non-invasive, and sedation is typically not required unless the pet is uncooperative or specific positioning is needed that may be uncomfortable.
+Digital X-rays are painless and non-invasive, and sedation typically is not required unless the pet is uncooperative or specific positioning is needed that may be uncomfortable.
 When necessary, we consult with board-certified radiologists through Oncura to provide an accurate diagnosis for your pet.
 Safe Harbor has the capability to produce full-body images, and we leverage the latest technology to produce detailed skull images, which are especially helpful during dental exams.

 Sedation is not usually required for an cardiac evaluation.
 A small area of your pet’s fur may be shaved to enhance contact between the probe and skin, but we will discuss this with you before the procedure.
 On the day of your pet’s ultrasound, you can choose to drop your pet off or wait while we take, process, and interpret their ultrasound images.
 When necessary, we consult with board-certified radiologists and cardiologists, and in some cases, we may refer your pet to a local specialty hospital for more detailed care.